4mitabh/easy_upgrade/README.md

 }
 ```

 That's it.
-On first frame (after a 1-second delay), the plugin checks the appropriate store and shows a prompt if needed.
+One second after the first frame, the plugin checks the store and shows a prompt if an upgrade is available.

 ## How it decides